Home-bound users fume as video apps do not sync with TVs

 As stay-at-home orders push workouts, concerts and even happy hours online, Volpe and other consumers are finding that some of the most popular services do not work with products from rivals.

-Apps with surging demand for live streaming such as Zoom Video Communications Inc (ZM.O) and Facebook Inc’s (FB.O) Instagram are among major holdouts in adopting the phone-to-TV casting technology from Alphabet Inc’s (GOOGL.O) Google.
-Others lacking Chromecast support include Apple Inc’s (AAPL.O) Apple TV+ subscription video service, Twitter Inc’s (TWTR.N) video offering and Bytedance’s video entertainment app TikTok.
+Apps with surging demand for live streaming such as Zoom Video Communications Inc and Facebook Inc’s Instagram are among major holdouts in adopting the phone-to-TV casting technology from Alphabet Inc’s Google.
+Others lacking Chromecast support include Apple Inc’s Apple TV+ subscription video service, Twitter Inc’s video offering and Bytedance’s video entertainment app TikTok.

 “There’s a lot of instances where the bigger tech companies don’t want to integrate with products from other tech companies,” said Nadia Gilani, who gave up on a workout when she could not get Instagram to cast to her TV.